vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/10_phalodaya-paddhatiH.md

 <details><summary>English</summary>

 33-34.
-"That person who thinks of me, the omnipre- sent and the unborn, when his mind is in a state of calmness, his body in a state of harmony of the humours, him, I after- wards think of; my devotee (bhakta) who is at the point of death like a stock or stone and lead him to the final goal.”
+"That person who thinks of me, the omnipresent and the unborn, when his mind is in a state of calmness, his body in a state of harmony of the humours, him, I afterwards think of; my devotee (bhakta) who is at the point of death like a stock or stone and lead him to the final goal.”
 </details>